Lake Grace, Western Australia: Present day

-Lake Grace is located on the "cross roads" with it being half way between Perth and Esperance as well as acting as a main through point for those travelling between Albany and the Wheatbelt.
+Lake Grace is located on the "cross roads" with it being halfway between Perth and Esperance as well as acting as a main through point for those travelling between Albany and the Wheatbelt.
 Many tourists use these alternative routes when travelling to and from the Eastern States.

 The surrounding areas produce wheat and other cereal crops.
-The town is a receival site for Cooperative Bulk Handling.
+The town is a receival site for the CBH Group.
 Recently changes have included the development of the "Multi Art Space", the introduction of a visitor centre in the old station master's house and an improved townscape.
 A range of economic developments are underway including a new residential sub-division and light industrial area.
 There is also Living Towns Lake Grace where over 130 commercial enterprises are working together to improve the local economy.

 Local artists have added a new dimension to the town.
 The "Multi Art Space" allows local residents to learn and participate in key artistic projects.
 Many of the artistic works are based on recycled materials such as plastic bags, aluminium cans and plastic bottle tops.
-A number of local residents have become award winning artists including Kerrie Argent, who won the Cottesloe Sculpture by the Sea People's Choice Prize in 2010 for evidence – the trail continues.
+A number of local residents have become award-winning artists including Kerrie Argent, who won the Cottesloe Sculpture by the Sea People's Choice Prize in 2010 for evidence – the trail continues.

-The Lake Grace Visitor Centre open five days a week.
+The Lake Grace Visitor Centre opens five days a week.
 The Visitor Centre is located in the old station master's house, which was restored by local residents in 2005.
 On display are local information guides, the history of Lake Grace, locally made products and a native seed bank.
 Lake Grace is part of a region that contains the most diverse recognised flora in the world.